 What happens when make-believe believes it’s real?

-When I tell you that Pan’s Labyrinth is the prize of my foreign movie collection, you will soon see why.
+When I inform you that Pan’s Labyrinth is the prize of my foreign movie collection, you will soon see why.
 I am a huge fan of Guillermo Del Toro because his movies have such artistic vision, depth, and creativity as if he has the mind of a mad scientist.
 It’s so freakishly awesome that I almost explode when discussing his work with others.
 Pan’s Labyrinth (2006) is not just one of his best movies so far–it is the most visually captivating movie, in my opinion, of all time!

 Now in comes the star of the movie, Ofelia (Ivana Baquero).
 Ofelia reminds me so much of myself–always reading books and dreaming of fairy tales and the unknown.
 Her mother, Carmen (Ariadna Gil), pregnant with her little brother, is the only person in her reality–for now.
 Her mother was always very ill during her pregnancy and Ofelia would calm her little brother in her mother’s tummy by reading to him.
-While on their way to meet her mother’s new husband or Ofelia’s new stepfather, her mother became ill and had to stop the car.
+While on their way to meet her mom’s new husband or Ofelia’s new stepfather, her mother became ill and had to stop the car.
 Ofelia wanders off into the nearby forest and notices a stone out of place.
 After replacing the stone, a locust appeared out of the mouth of the statue.
 Ofelia thinks that is a mythical creature and follows it into the nearby labyrinth.
 This chance encounter begins this beautiful and stunning tale featuring the imaginative creations that only Guillermo del Toro can deliver!

 After meeting her new stepfather, Ofelia could tell right away that she would not be happy living there.
 There she also meets Mercedes (Maribel Verdu) who is kind and gentle to her, (Mercedes plays a significant role in this tale).
-Well do you remember the locust mentioned earlier?
-It came to visit Ofelia and soon after she meets a Faun that help to navigate Ofelia on a path of mystery and intrigue.
+Well, do you remember the locust mentioned earlier?
+It came to visit Ofelia and soon after she meets a Faun that helps to navigate Ofelia on a path of mystery and intrigue.